ozzymcg/ATTICUS_TERMINAL/README.md

 - Building and iterating highly customizable, full autons visually and generating code **instantly**, saving weeks of manual tuning.
 - Verifying clearances using a footprint of the robot's geometry and collision sampling before running on field.
 - Estimating whether an auton fits inside a time window through physics-based, tunable time estimation.
-- Exporting the same routine into different code styles (LemLib / JAR / custom) using templates + mechanism presets.
+- Exporting the same routine into different library styles (LemLib / JAR / Custom) using templates + mechanism presets.
 - Customizable **MCL + EKF localization** tools for drift correction/recovery, with import-based (microSD) tuning automation.

 ---